ska-sa/katgpucbf/doc/fgpu.design.rst

 Unzipping the FFT
 ~~~~~~~~~~~~~~~~~
-For here we'll assume all transforms are complex-to-complex unless specified
+From here we'll assume all transforms are complex-to-complex unless specified
 otherwise.
 The Cooley-Tukey algorithm allows a transform of size :math:`c =
 mn` to be decomposed into :math:`n` transforms of size :math:`m` followed by
 :math:`m` transforms of size :math:`n`.
 We'll refer to :math:`n` as the